willlordarm/app-notes/README.md

 # Converting app notes from docx to markdown

-1. Find a .docx file in the app-notes repo (or somewhere - include images)
+1. Find a .docx file in the app-notes repo (or somewhere - one that includes images and some applied styles)

 2. Install pandoc